solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 }
 ```

-Every on chain program should return the `Ok`
+Every onchain program should return the `Ok`
 [result enum](https://doc.rust-lang.org/std/result/) with a value of `()`.
 This
 tells the Solana runtime that your program executed successfully without errors.